Denial Is a River

-"Denial Is a River" is a song by American rapper Doechii from her second mixtape Alligator Bites Never Heal (2024).
-It was released to pop and rhythmic contemporary radio as the mixtape's third single on January 2, 2025.
+"Denial Is a River" (stylized in uppercase) is a song by American rapper Doechii from her second mixtape Alligator Bites Never Heal (2024).
+It was released to pop and rhythmic contemporary radio as the mixtape's third single on January 28, 2025.
 It was produced by Ian James, Joey Hamhock and Banser.
 The song reached the top ten in the United Kingdom and New Zealand.

+At the APRA Music Awards of 2026, the song was nominated for Most Performed International Work.

 Content

+The beat for "Denial Is a River" was created by producer Ian James, who originally published it on YouTube in 2022 under the title "MF DOOM Type Beat - Golden".
+He constructed the beat from a drum stab found in Paul Nice's 5 Fingers Of Death; the opening vocal of "hey, I thought it was all over” was also a Paul Nice sample.
+James recalled in October 2024 that he was not satisfied with the track at the time and felt that it was not finished, but released it because he wanted to maintain an upload schedule on YouTube.
+He said the beat is "simple" and reflected that he had learned: "You don't have to have all these layers, it just has to have a vibe ... don't overthink it."

 The song incorporates Doechii's therapist alter-ego, to whom Doechii herself narrates the hectic and often troublesome conditions of her own life, such as failed relationships involving her being cheated on, milestones of her career, a drug addiction she developed in Hollywood (which she humorously denies), partying there, periods of burnout and depression, and the overall struggle to balance her career with her personal life.
 At the end of the song, Doechii tries a breathing exercise that her therapist suggests and hyperventilates rhythmically amid the scratching in the background.

 The song's title is a play on the phrase "denial is (not just) a river in Egypt", popularised online by a viral excerpt from The Wendy Williams Experience.
 In the clip, Williams exclaims, "denial is a river in Egypt, your husband is gay!" in the context of a woman denying that her husband is homosexual, which Doechii reflects in the first verse when she discusses her ex-boyfriend cheating on her with another man.